aws-samples/i-love-my-local-farmer/ProofOfAddress/README.md

 # Proof of Address Application

-The Proof of Address application is the companion app of this post from [Blazor WebAssembly applications, .NET based Single-Page Applications for real?](https://medium.com/i-love-my-local-farmer-engineering-blog/blazor-webassembly-applications-7cfece9609f6) published on Medium.
+The Proof of Address application is the companion app of this post from *I Love My Local Farmer* Medium publication.
 It demonstrates how to build and deploy a Blazor WebAssembly application that leverages AWS services for authentication, authorization, file storage, hosting and content delivery.

 ## Pre-requisites